Manage Data Discoverability (Tutorial)

 A. On the Manage Data Discoverability page, in the Available Metadata section, note the number of metadata fields, indicated by a tag to the right of the heading.

 B. Scroll through the list of fields under each Available Metadata group.
 These categories—LAB DATA, EMR, and SURVEY DATA—correspond to the Advanced Search filters.
-To see the fields in each collapsible group, click the arrow (the expand icon) next to the group name.
+To see the fields in each collapsible group, click the arrow (the Expand icon) next to the group name.

 C. Use the checkboxes to select the fields you want to keep, or click SELECT ALL.

+ii.
+Click SAVE CHANGES.To confirm, click SAVE CHANGES again in the dialog box.
 The saved items now appear in the Discoverable Metadata section of the Manage Metadata Discovery page.

 Step 3: Mark public assets as Reviewed